ae7pb/switcherator/switcherator/README.txt

 GS
 Display general status.
 Indicates the serial number and time and which programs / switches are set.

+GI
+Display general information

+PP SW IP SO - display which programs / switches / inputs are programmed and on

 Fail Codes:
 01 - Invalid Switch Number